Antoni Zygmund

-Antoni Zygmund /pl/ (December 26, 1900 – May 30, 1992) was a Polish-American mathematician.
+Antoni Szczepan Zygmund (/pl/; 26 December 1900 – 30 May 1992) was a Polish-American mathematician.
 He worked mostly in the area of mathematical analysis, including harmonic analysis, and he is considered one of the greatest analysts of the 20th century.
-Zygmund was responsible for creating the Chicago school of mathematical analysis together with his doctoral student Alberto Calderón, for which he was awarded the National Medal of Science in 1986.
+Zygmund was responsible for creating the Chicago school of mathematical analysis together with his doctoral student Alberto Calderón, for which he was awarded the National Medal of Science, the highest American science award, in 1986.